What other names is Zinc known by?

 can vary as much as 37-fold.
 Look for zinc-gluconate products.
 Zinc gluconate consistently contains the lowest cadmium levels.

 - Zinc deficiency.
-Zinc deficiency might occur in people with severe diarrhea, conditions that make it hard for the bowel to absorb food, liver cirrhosis and alcoholism, after major surgery, and during long-term use of tube feeding in the hospital.
+Zinc deficiency might occur in people with severe diarrhea, conditions that make it hard for the bowel to absorb food, liver cirrhosis, and alcoholism.
+It may also occur after major surgery and during long-term use of tube feeding in the hospital.
 Taking zinc by mouth or giving zinc intravenously (by IV) helps to restore zinc levels in people who are zinc deficient.
 However, taking zinc supplements regularly is not recommended.

 Likely Effective for...